 - New Block Caching

-The full list of of queries is available here.
+The full list of queries is available here.
 These queries were taken from this benchmark post, as they provide a good mix of interactive and reporting queries.
-We have added another query here to demonstrate a needle in haystack use case.
+We have added another query here to demonstrate a needle in the haystack use case.

-Improvement over direct access to S3
+An improvement over direct access to S3